 Barmbrack (fruitcake) is a traditional Irish food eaten on this holiday.
 A treat is baked inside the cake as a type of fortune-telling game.
-For example, if you find a ring it means you will soon get married.
+For example, if you find a ring, it means you will soon get married.
 If you find a piece of straw, it means you’re going to have a good year.

-Many children in the United States and Canada also dress up in costume and go trick-or-treating in their communities.
+Many children in the United States and Canada also dress up in costumes and go trick-or-treating in their communities.

-In Scotland, children cut scary faces into hollowed-out turnips, rutabagas or potatoes and place a candle inside.
-Dockin’ for Apples is a game played at children’s Halloween parties.
+Dookin’ for Apples is a game played at children’s Halloween parties.
 The idea is to grab apples that are floating in a tub of water using your mouth, with your hands tied behind you.
 Or, trying to catch the apples with a fork!

 In the Czech Republic, All Souls’ Day is celebrated on November 2.
 Dusicky (“little souls”) is a day to honor the dead by visiting graves, lighting candles, and laying flowers.

-A popular Halloween site in Germany is at the 1,000 year old fortress ruins in Darmstadt known as Burg Frankenstein.
-(It is believed to be the castle that inspired the novel Frankenstein.)
-Carving pumpkins and dressing up in costumes are also gaining in popularity.
+A popular Halloween site in Germany is the 1,000-year-old fortress ruins in Darmstadt known as Burg Frankenstein.
+(It is believed to be the castle that inspired the novel, Frankenstein.)
+Carving pumpkins and dressing up in costumes are also becoming more popular.

 Before going to bed, people leave bread, water, and a lighted lamp on a table to welcome dead souls.
 The following day, families gather with lanterns to lead the dead to the graveyards.
 Church bells ring at noon, signaling the release of the souls to move on.